nthiebes/old-world-builder/README.md

 # Old World Builder

-The "Old World Builder" is an army builder for the tabletop games Warhammer Fantasy and Warhammer: The Old World (when it releases) by Games Workshop.
+The "Old World Builder" is an army builder for the Games Workshop tabletop games Warhammer Fantasy and Warhammer: The Old World (when it releases).

 This project is still work in progress.